findy-network/findy-network.github.io/content/en/blog/fsm/index.md

 chatbots a few years ago.
 It started as an experiment, a technology spike, but ended as a new feature to our SSI agency.
 Since then, we have been able to build multi-tenant agent applications without coding, which is huge compared to other DID agents.
-Maybe in the future, we'll also offer these tools to the end-users."
+We'll also offer these tools to the end-users in the future."
 author: Harri Lainio
 resources:
 - src: "**.{png,jpg}**"